scottellis/oe-deptools/README.md

 Notes
 -------

-The script is just a quick hack, but I find it useful on occasion.
+The script is just a quick hack, but it is occasionally useful.

 My big win with it was eliminating X completely from console builds, something that had nagged me for awhile.
-Not just deployment elimination, but no more X compiles at all during the build.
+And not just deployment elimination, but no more X compiles at all during the build.
 I can now build a minimal console image from a clean OETMP in about 30 minutes, down from around one hour.